 Thank you Lord and Lady Salisbury, Board of Trustees, volunteers, Festival Manager Lucy Bending and all our audience for your continued support, friendship and ovations along the way!

 I hope you enjoy what I’m sure will be another memorable Festival.

-For further information see: https://hatfieldhousemusicfestival.org.uk/
+For full programme information see: https://hatfieldhousemusicfestival.org.uk/2023-festival/programme/